First-time Buyer Guide: Introduction

 The idea of saving towards your first home can be daunting, but the good news is that you might be closer than you think!
 Various government schemes and products are available to help first-time buyers get on the property ladder sooner:

 - Lifetime ISA (LISA) – Labelled a ‘no-brainer for first-time buyers’, this is a product designed by the government to help you to purchase your first home or save towards retirement.
 You can pay in up to £4,000 per tax year and receive a 25% government bonus on all savings!
 This means for every £4 you save, you get £1 for free.
 If you pay in the maximum £4,000, you’ll receive a £1,000 bonus – each year you save.
 To use the 25% government bonus towards your first home, your LISA needs to be open for at least one year from the date of your first deposit.
 Moneybox offers both a Cash Lifetime ISA and a Stocks & Shares Lifetime ISA.
-Learn more about the Lifetime ISA and how it could help you save for your deposit faster, then calculate a weekly savings plan for your deposit with our house deposit calculator.
+Learn more about the Lifetime ISA and how it could help you save for your deposit faster.
 Eligibility criteria applies.

 - Shared Ownership – Shared Ownership allows you to buy a ‘share’ of a property.
 Rent is paid on the remaining share to the local housing association.
 You have the option to increase your share as and when you can afford to, to own more of your home over time.
 As with other schemes, criteria applies.
 Read more about Shared Ownership.